Current Exhibitions

 Be sure to check out these exhibitions currently on view at the Museum of Archaeology and Anthropology.

-Locally Based, Globally Relevant will be an interactive exhibition acknowledging the contributions and global impact of Indigenous Peoples and Local Communities on land management practices, environmental governance, and ecological conservation and restoration internationally.
-Six case studies will be used to illustrate the impact of Indigenous knowledge and understanding, offering alternative ways of thinking about the relationship between nature and humanity that are locally based in community and have an impact that resonates globally.
+Locally Based, Globally Relevant is an interactive exhibition acknowledging the contributions and global impact of Indigenous Peoples and Local Communities on land management practices, environmental governance, and ecological conservation and restoration internationally.
+Six case studies are used in the exhibition to illustrate the impact of Indigenous knowledge and understanding, offering alternative ways of thinking about the relationship between nature and humanity that are locally based in community and have an impact that resonates globally.

 Indiana University Museum of Archaeology and Anthropology